rphair/frankenwallet/README.md

 # The Frankenwallet

-## Air-gapped transaction building & key backup and secured browser wallets for Cardano & other cryptos
+## Air-gappable transaction building & key backup and secured browser wallets for Cardano & other cryptos

 In progress: migrating all documentation and scripts from "classic" version at https://cosd.com/frankenwallet - where it has been posted for over 3 years.